 So, that means that booze is different at different times, right?
 Once you establish that a bottle of booze out at a bar at 1 a.m. or in your musty apartment is really depression in a bottle, how attractive is it?

 We now get into a few tips of a more pragmatic nature, getting deeper into the nitty-gritty.
 There’s no reason you can’t take shortcuts and do a few things that seem a bit petty here.
-I personally used Mitadone as an alcohol withdrawal aid, it’s cheap and efficient, .
+I personally used Mitadone as an alcohol withdrawal aid, it’s cheap and efficient, it’s cheap and efficient, you can get it from here.
 You may wish to have a bottle of water around when imbibing–you’ll alternate sips of beer with water, and this will slow you down.
 Be sure to limit yourself, going to smaller and smaller amounts per week or per day.

 There are other little limits, too.
 You may have success with doing something like drinking only after a certain time of the day.
 You can see how important this is–I may have gotten in trouble a time or two talking to customers when I’d had a few ounces in me.
 So not only will you be keeping your quantities down, but you’ll be improving your overall performance in life.
 This, too, will aid to cut down your depression and make you feel less and feel depressed after drinking.
 As you can see, all of these things work together in a perfect harmony.